Sl4vP0weR/UnityDebug/README.md

 ### How to build:

 1. Select your configuration(Win/MacOS/Linux).
-2. Select your platform(x64/x86) or AnyCPU if you already installed UnityDoorstep.
+2. Select your platform(x64/x86) or AnyCPU if you already installed UnityDoorstop.
 3. Build project.
 4. Copy contents of (Project Directory)/build/(Configuration)_(Platform)/ to the root of the game.